 4. Do not miss the Pixar Parade at California Adventure Park to see all your kids favourite movie characters, Buzz Lightyear, Woody, Nemo, Dory, Crush, Monsters Inc, Bugs Life.
 It is like a dance party with water and bubbles and character interaction!
 The great thing is that it is during the day, so no need to force the kids to stay up all night!

-5. As soon as you see a Character walking around the park line up straight away!
+5. If the aim of your day is to get as many character's photos and autographs as possible, then as soon as you see a character walking around the park line up straight away!
 Beeline that character, it is amazing how fast the line forms, people seem to appear from thin air!
 (Be aware that there is no guarantee that the character will still be greeting people by the time you get to the front of the line, there is often no notice, and they just say, sorry he/she will be back shortly - devastating for the kids!
 It's a shame that there isn't a cast member cutting the line off at a maximum number, but that's how it works for now, so as I said beeline that line!

 6. We bought the kids a Disney lanyard, with a card inserted that had a picture of Mickey or Minnie on one side, and on the other side, we wrote their name, our names, and our mobile phone number in case they got lost.
 Another great tip, is to take a photo of them at the start of the day, so if they are lost, you can quickly show the helpers what they look like and what they are wearing.
 As let's face it, sometimes with all that is going on it, is hard to remember, (especially if they dress themselves!)
 Luckily we didn't need to use either of these, and the kids just felt special, with 'special' tickets around their neck!